 As for the third-party investigations, they did not find any battery system design that could have triggered the battery failures.
 Nor did they find any danger affecting battery safety integrity in the factories during assembly.
 TUV Rheinland also investigated their integrity during road transport between their warehouse in China and sub-assembly line in Vietnam.

 In summary, the consensus opinion was that design and manufacturing issues with the batteries were responsible for the Note 7 device fires (Figs. 4 and 5).
-It appears that a very unlikely event had happened: the malfunction of two different Li-Ion batteries in a row.
+It appears that a very unlikely event had happened: the malfunction of two different Li-Ion batteries in a row.4.
+This figure shows signs of internal short circuit (ISC) at the upper right corner of four swollen cells for battery A. (Courtesy of UL; click image to enlarge)

 In a post I wrote about the initial Note 7 incident, I mentioned the risk that companies take to rush test and validation procedures in order to be first-to-market.
 In addition to announcing the cause of the fires, Samsung also debuted an enhanced battery design and manufacturing process.
 The company has enhanced existing procedures and implemented new safety tests, creating an “8-point battery safety check.”
 The new safety tests are as follows: